🌟BUNDLE & SAVE Add 3 or more tours to your cart and save 15% with code BUNDLE15🌟

 • Per person tasting fee

-• A range of tastings spread throughout the 3-hour tour
+• A range of tastings spread throughout the 3-hour tour that cover a full meal

 What is a private tour?

 Our private tours are limited exclusively to travelers in your party.
 They are designed to provide a learning experience that is completely tailored to you and your traveling companions.
-Private tours give you more flexibility with scheduling (you decide when the walk best fits in your trip), the ability to tailor your itinerary (we'll work to match the itinerary to the interests and dynamics of your group), and more personalized time with your guide.
+Private tours give you more flexibility with scheduling (you decide when the walk best fits in your trip), the ability to tailor your itinerary (you'll work to match the itinerary to the interests and dynamics of your group), and more personalized time with your guide.

-Where do we meet?
-Where does it end?
 Generally speaking, the walk begins near Kuromon Market.
 Your confirmation email will have the exact meeting point details along with a map.
 The walk typically ends around Dotonbori.

 What if it’s raining?